Lugriz/ng-error-message/README.md

 The pipe will display the first error found of the form control to avoid shows multiple messages, so the user modify one error at a time.

-You can pass params to the pipe, this is useful to dynamic messages.
+You can pass params to the pipe, this is useful for dynamic messages.

 The json file: